 The Gilder Center is designed by Jeanne Gang of Studio Gang Architects.
 Ralph Appelbaum of Ralph Appelbaum Associates is designing the exhibition experiences, and the landscape architecture firm is Reed Hilderbrand.

 Approximately 80 percent of the 245,000-gross-square-foot project will be located within the area currently occupied by the Museum.
 Three existing Museum buildings will be removed to minimize the Gilder Center footprint in Theodore Roosevelt Park to about 11,600 square feet (approximately a quarter acre).

 The Gilder Center will be a five-story, approximately 203,000-gross-square-foot addition to the Museum.
 The proposed project would also include approximately 42,000 gross square feet of renovations to existing space and alterations to an approximately 75,000-square-foot adjacent area of Theodore Roosevelt Park.

 The Museum is working with the New York City Department of Parks & Recreation (NYC Parks) to minimize the impact on the park.
 The Museum has studied more than 60 trees on the west side of Theodore Roosevelt Park.
 The initial design could have resulted in the loss of up to nine trees.
-In June 2016, the Museum revised the original concept design proposal, to be submitted to DPR, for the area of the park in front of the Gilder Center, the below-grade service area, and the service driveway with the goal of preserving two notable trees, a Pin oak and an English elm.
-The revised proposal, developed with the Park Working Group formed to advise on the park's design, reduces the number of trees removed due from the Park to seven and expands areas for play and respite to maintain the park's essential character and existing uses.
+In June 2016, the Museum revised the original concept design proposal, to be submitted to NYC Parks, for the area of the park in front of the Gilder Center, the below-grade service area, and the service driveway with the goal of preserving two notable trees, a Pin oak and an English elm.
+The revised proposal, developed with the Park Working Group formed to advise on the park's design, reduces the number of trees removed from the Park to seven and expands areas for play and respite to maintain the park's essential character and existing uses.
 Any trees that are removed and not transplanted would be replaced, consistent with NYC Parks rules and regulations.

 The Museum anticipates planting six new canopy trees and 13 new understory trees in the Park near the Gilder Center.
 In addition, the Museum proposes to install 15 new benches.
 These improvements will help to preserve the existing character of the park.

 Process and Timeline